 Over 30 different scholarships are available to eligible Business School students, with multiple awards from most scholarships.

 Further information about these scholarships, including eligibility criteria and application forms, may be obtained by visiting the Financial Aid & Scholarships website, by calling 303-315-1850, or by viewing scholarship information on the Business School website.

 Institute for International Business

 CU Denver’s Institute for International Business (IIB) was created in 1988 by the Board of Regents of the University of Colorado to serve as a center for the advanced study and teaching of international business (IB).
 The US Department of Education designated the IIB as a Center for International Business Education and Research, a prestigious center of excellence award that it has competitively held since 1993.
 CU Denver is one of only 15 CIBERs in the United States and the only one in Colorado.
 Among others, the IIB/CIBER promotes interdisciplinary and multi-campus collaboration at the University of Colorado; hosts monthly International Executive Roundtable lectures focused on global competitiveness; and sponsors IB development programs, conferences and workshops for faculty and the business community in Colorado, the Rocky Mountain region and the United States.
 The IIB/CIBER works closely with CU Denver’s Business School in advancing its international business programs and research, as well as other colleges, schools, and departments at CU to promote various internationalization initiatives.
 Call 303-315-8884 or visit the IIB website at www.ucdenver.edu/institutes/international-business for more information.

-A carefully designed curriculum to prepare students for success in business administration is available for the student seeking either an undergraduate or graduate degree.
-The school offers courses leading to the bachelor of science in business administration (BSBA), master of business administration (MBA), and the master of science (MS) degrees.
+A carefully designed curriculum to prepare students for success in business administration is available for the student seeking an undergraduate degree.
+The school offers courses leading to the bachelor of science in business administration (BSBA).

 Associate Dean: Ronald Ramirez